borbware/unity-basics-course/project-management/1-git-basics.md

 # Project Management 1.
 Git basics

-# 1. About git & setup
+# 1. About Git & setup
 ## What is Git?

 * Git is a version control tool originally created by Linus Torvalds in 2005
 * Keeps track of code changes
 * Can be used to backup code in the cloud
 * Enables cooperation with other team members
+* Ubiquitous in software development

 ## Git vs cloud storage